Erik Botheim: Club career

 On 22 December 2021, he signed a 3.5-year contract with Russian club Krasnodar.
 On 3 March 2022, following the Russian invasion of Ukraine, Krasnodar announced that his contract was suspended and he would not train with the team, but the contract was not terminated and remained valid.
 On 18 May 2022, his contract with Krasnodar was terminated.

 On 7 July 2022, Botheim signed a contract until 2026 with Salernitana in Italy.

+On 31 January 2024, Botheim signed a four-year contract with Malmö FF.

+International career

+On 8 June 2024, Botheim debuted for the Norwegian senior squad in a 1–3 friendly loss against Denmark at Brøndby Stadium, coming as a substitute go Oscar Bobb in the 88th minute.

 Personal life

 In 2016 the music video for "Kygo jo" was uploaded to YouTube by Flow Kingz, a group consisting of Botheim and his Norway U18 teammates Erik Tobias Sandberg and Erling Haaland.
-The video had by 2022 surpassed 8.8 million views and 275,000 likes.
+The video had by 2025 surpassed 13 million views and 400,000 likes.